 Patricia Mary Donnelly sang in a "double trio" in grade school.
 She also sang on the radio, worked as a runway and floor model with J.L.
 Hudson and sang with a band right after high school.
 On a dare, she entered a pageant at Jefferson Beach and was crowned "Miss Michigan".

 In events that featured famed film star Buddy Rogers and crooner Rudy Vallee, Pat didn't give herself much chance of winning in Atlantic City.
 Taking this all in good stride, Pat decided to take a swim in her only bathing suit on Saturday afternoon, only to find out that evening that she had made the finals.
-In a charming twist, another contestant loaned Pat her swimsuit to compete in.
+In a charming twist, another Candidate loaned Pat her swimsuit to compete in.

 For her talent presentation, Pat sang the ballad "To You" and then switched to a more upbeat number with "Old Man Mose" where in the second chorus she picked up the bass fiddle to end her routine.
 "I didn't really "play" it", Pat insists, "I slapped it!"

 Standing among the final five that evening, Pat and the other finalists were called to speak with the judges in the judge's box.
-Their question to the contestants was, "What would you do if you became Miss America?"
+Their question to the Candidates was, "What would you do if you became Miss America?"
 Pat waited until last to give her response as her peers told of what they'd do upon receiving the title.
 When they got to Pat, she said, "I'd drop dead!"

 She was crowned Miss America 1939 on stage in the Marine Ballroom of Atlantic City's famed Steel Pier.
 Her prize?
 The Miss America trophy.
 She was the last Miss America crowned there.